Arin-Grigoras/koreaneggroll/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Learning C#
+Learning C# To build a terminal
 - 🌱 I’m currently learning ...
 C# | C++
 - 👯 I’m looking to collaborate on ... nothing.
 - 🤔 I’m looking for help with ...
 C# | C++